pgale/lineage_15.1_Installation_TSV/README.md

 adb sideload open_gapps-arm-8.1-pico-20220215.zip
 ```

+> [!NOTE]
-You will need to re-select ADB Sideload after each one.
+> You will need to re-select ADB Sideload after each one.
 The connection times out quite quickly so you will need to select the ADB Sideload just before you send the command.
 If it's working, you will see a progress update on both the command line and on the device.
 Don't worry if it sits at 47% for up to a minute or so, it's still working.

 27. Disconnect the USB cable and power cycle the device.
 The Lenovo logo will show for a few seconds and then the animated Lineage logo.
 This takes a little longer on first boot.

 28. You now have a fabulous and shiny Android device!